 - Every day, every other day or once a week, write a gratitude list of five things you are grateful for.
 Be specific.
 Pick one and visualize it in as much detail as possible.

 - Write a gratitude letter to someone you owe a debt of gratitude.
 Send it, read it to them or pay them a “gratitude visit” and read it live.

 About the Author:

-Deb is a coach, consultant and educator with over 20 years’ experience helping individuals, parents and businesses thrive.
+Deb is a coach, consultant, and educator with over 20 years’ experience helping individuals, parents and businesses thrive.
 Deb applies Positive Psychology methods in her successful practice, Coaching Is Good.
 She helps her clients set challenging goals, take risks and capitalize on strategies that energize and breed success.
-To sign up for Deb’s Positive Psychology Coach Training Course, at the Impact Coaching Academy, starting September 12, go to: Impact Coaching Academy’s Positive Psychology Coach Training Course
+For kore information Impact Coaching Academy’s Positive Psychology Coach Training Course

 The Expert Series is brought to you by choice Magazine as part of our ongoing efforts to bring opportunities for learning and growth to the coaching community.
 Delivered in four parts every two weeks, each series covers useful topics for business development and coaching insights, serving the needs of leaders in all areas and walks of life.
 Archived copies of the previous series can be found here.